cep-sose2024/rhein_sec/README.md

 ```

 Replace `<your_desired_ip>`, `<your_desired_vault_port>`, `<initialize_vault>`, and `<download_backend>` with your desired IP address, port number, initialization flag, and backend download flag, respectively.
 If not provided, the script will use the default values.
-This script automatically installs all the required packages and launches the backend server, Please replace `<your_desired_vault_port>` with the specific port number you wish to use for the vault.
+This script automatically installs all the required packages and launches the backend server.
+Please replace `<your_desired_vault_port>` with the specific port number you wish to use for the vault.

 Every time you would like to unseal Vault, just run the unseal script in the same way with:
 ``` bash